How to End a Letter (Closing Examples and Sign Off’s)

 Closings to avoid when writing professional letters

-Tip: If you think a closing remark is something you could use when addressing a friend, it is highly likely to reduce the quality of your formal letter.
+If you think a closing remark is something you could use when addressing a friend, it is highly likely to reduce the quality of your formal letter.

-Adding Signatures to The Letter
+Adding Signatures to the Letter

 A formal letter requires you to include your contact information to make it easier for the reader to reach you.
-Contact information should appear on the top in the case of a physical letter and after your signature in the case of a digital letter.
+Contact information should appear at the top in the case of a physical letter and after your signature in the case of a digital letter.
 This way, the reader does not have to scroll to the top of the email if they need to reach you after reading.

-Example for a physical letter
+Example of a physical letter

 Regards,